tye-exe/EasyConfigurations/README.md

 Every method within EasyConfigurations is annotated with one of four annotations.
 If you hate reading the short of it is only use elements marked with "@ExternalUse".
 A more descriptive explanation will follow:

-- @InternalUse - These methods should only be used within the EasyConfigurations project & not outside of it.
+- @InternalUse – These methods should only be used within the EasyConfigurations project & not outside of it.
 As doing so could have unforeseen effects.

-- @ExternalUse - These methods are safe to use as you see fit, any where & in anyway.
+- @ExternalUse – These methods are safe to use as you see fit, anywhere & in anyway.
 This is because these methods implement guards to prevent arbitrary values from being passed into places they shouldn't.

-- @Utilities - These methods are general utility methods that EasyConfigurations make use of.
+- @Utilities – These methods are general utility methods that EasyConfigurations uses.
 I would advise against using them as consistency between versions is **NOT** guaranteed or taken into consideration.

-- @NotImplemented - These methods **SHOULD NOT** be used any circumstances.
+- @NotImplemented – These methods **SHOULD NOT** be used any circumstances.
 Either internally or externally as they are still being developed.

 ___